goddard-soccer/goddard-soccer.github.io/index.md

 <div class="mb-2" style="text-align: center; height: 20vh">
 {% include logo.svg %}
 </div>
-<h4><strong class="text-rainbow">PLAYOFFS INBOUND</strong></h4>
+<h4><strong class="text-rainbow">SUMMER BREAK</strong></h4>
-The spring season is wrapping up and the playoffs are upon us.
-The final is scheduled for June 10th and is **open to all to watch** including the post final end of season celebratory barbeque!
+What a championship week!
+There were great games all around, Green defeated Red in the championship and Purple went into penalities to take 3rd!
+Thank you to everyone for another great season, and a sincere special thank you to everyone contributing behind the scenes to keep this incredible league kicking on :) Even you Brandon Burkholder

-Fall sign ups will be posted sometime soon (TM), the Fall season begins the week after July 4th.
+Fall sign ups are now live, the Fall season begins the week after July 4th.
 Be on the lookout for free pick up games over summer break 😎!
 </div>
 <div class="row px-3 ">
 <div class="col-md-12 mt-3">
-    <a type="button" class="btn bg-button col-6" href="https://forms.gle/rpuonUzQS99RoxTg8">Spring Sign Up Form</a>
+    <a type="button" class="btn bg-button col-6" href="https://forms.gle/nuXHqbBGspMXCWq59">Fall Sign Up Form</a>
 </div>
 </div>
 </div>